-CONCERT CHOIR - Introductory vocal performance class where students are introduced to basic music theory and a variety of styles and genres of music and performance through singing.
+CONCERT CHOIR - A semester long introductory vocal performance class where students are introduced to basic music theory and a variety of styles and genres of music and performance through singing.
 Additional performances are also required as part of the course grade.
 There are performance dress requirements.